Gustave (-Henri) Colin

 Gustave Colin as a painter:

 Colin painted mainly landscapes and seascapes.
 Many of them in the Basque region.
 Colin paints in a Barbizon-style (R3).
-Especially Corot had a great influence on Colin (iR4;R16).
+Arsène Alexandre calls him ‘one of the last among the great romantics and one of the first among the great naturalists’.
+Not one time Alexandre refers Colin to the Impressionists. (aR9) Especially Corot had a great influence on Colin (iR4;R16).
 He painted en-plein-air (iR5;iR35).
+In his titles Colin very often renders an indication of place and regularly an indication of time of day / season / weather conditions (see account).
+He tried to render changing atmospheric effects (aR10).
+Others praise him for his ‘colorful palette and his perfect mastery of southern light’ (aR4).
 His style sometimes was more realistic and sometimes more impressionistic, using a looser brushstroke (iR35).
 In his early years his pallet is more dark and becomes more and more light and at the end totally impressionistic (R16).
 His compositions can be classical (R9).
 His pallet is warm and his colours truthful (R9;iR69).
 His light effects are important (R9).
 Castagnary praises Colin for his light effects (R3).
-Zola also praises the marvelous intensity of his light (iR4).
+Zola also praises the marvellous intensity of his light (iR4).
+Arsène Alexandre praises his ‘wild energy, a superb vitality’ (aR9).
 Count Doria called him one of the founders of the modern plein-air school and that he connected the school of 1830 and the Impressionists (R9).

 Biography of Gustave (-Henri) Colin: